iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 $$

 Observe that $f'\diamond (Wp + b)\odot \e_i$  is applying $f'$ to the value of the $i$ th neuron at the current layer.
-And $p_j$, is the output of the jth neuron of the previous layer.
+And $p_j$ is the output of the jth neuron of the previous layer.

 #### **Computing the Derivative wrt Weights and Biases That Comes Before the Previous Layer**